13.5. Magic, trick or physics?#

 Preparation#

 Place the box on a short side, lid at the back.
 Drill two holes on top, place the funnels in them.
 Drill a hole on each side of the box.
-Attach a tube directly from one funnel to the outside through a hole on the side.
+Attach a tube to the first funnel (on the right), feed it into the overflow vessel, and lead the overflow tube to the outside through a hole on the side.
+Place the overflow vessel so that the overflow point is above the lowest point of the outflow tube.
 Place a large beaker underneath.

 Fill the siphon with water and some food coloring up to a point just below the point where the tube turns back down.
-The amount of water that you start off with in the small beaker must be enough to make this level rise and the water to go ‘over the top’ in the tube, and start the siphoning process.
+The amount of water in the small beaker must be enough to make the level in the siphon rise and the water to go ‘over the top’ in the tube, and start the siphoning process.

 Procedure#

 Ask students to pay close attention so they can later describe exactly what they saw.
-Then pour the water carefully through the first funnel.
-Collect it in the large beaker.
-Pour it back into the small one.
+Then pour the water from the small beaker carefully into the first funnel.
+Collect the outflow in the large beaker and pour it back into the small one.
 Have students write down their observations.

 Expected statements: you pour water into the funnel on one side and it flows out through the hose on that side.

-Next, pour the same liquid thaty came out into the second funnel.
+Next, pour the contents of the small beaker into the second funnel.
 If properly tuned, nothing will happen at first, but then liquid will start flowing out of the tube.
 Soon students will notice that the color is different.
 Then they’ll see that the outflow goes on for a long time, filling the large beaker almost completely.
-Does it stop?
+Does it ever stop?
 Yes, eventually it does.
 What’s in the box?
-Ask the students to come up with an explanation and make a sketch of what they think is in the box and explains what they saw.
-Let them discuss with each other: do their sketches explain the observations?
+Ask the students to come up with an explanation and make a sketch of what they think is in the box so as to explain what they saw.
+Make sure they also include the initial observations involving the first funnel.
+Let them discuss with each other: do their sketches explain all the observations?

 Select questions for the follow-up discussion: